adamjwsuch/nexus-ssc-demo/README.md

 Built and tested against 18.10 and 18.20. ***You need to put the ssc.war and License files in ssc_master/files***

 # IntSvc
 Springboot JAR in an openJRE container that does the work here. http://localhost:8182/startScanLoad to trigger a run.
+Be sure to set the mapping.json file to point to project/phase that exist in IQ.
+You can make up new project/versions for SSC as they will be created if they don't exist.